 Until we have a very different, much more mutual model at the heart of our networking experience, we will end up with rogue elements trying to play the system for their own gains and, as we’ve just seen, potentially opening the door to corruption on a huge scale.

-Social networking needs a new model that doesn't exploit but works for the good of all: community based, mutualised, advertising-free, sustaibale, regenerative.
+Social networking needs a new model that doesn't exploit but works for the good of all: community based, mutualised, advertising-free, sustainable, regenerative.
 Only then will we get something real and honest that isn't based on algorithms, selling as a priority, engagement and clickbait, along with all the other distasteful stuff that has become part and parcel of Facebook.

 The future of social networking is actually quite simple.
 It must lie in a smarter business model that is free of algorithms and advertising and doesn’t harvest and exploit data.

 The membership would sustain the development of new technological standards and innovation and would enhance collective involvement through the act of building something together.
 Those who really can’t afford a membership contribution can still write and request a free subsidised membership.

 It should have community at its heart – working towards social change and building resources together for the good of all.
-A Kudos scheme that awards Karma points can reward engagement for time investment with profit shares to the most active members once the company has a surplus.
+A Karma points scheme can reward engagement for time investment with profit shares to the most active members once the company has a surplus.

 This social media platform would encourage its members to host local events – real life, face-to-face meetings running in parallel to online activity – where conversation and calls to action galvanise local communities to act.